Ink Master: Angels: Production

-On June 5, 2017, Spike ordered a second Ink Master spin-off focusing on Season 8's female competitors which includes winner Ryan Ashley Malarkey, and finalists Kelly Doty, Nikki Simpson and Gia Rose.
+On June 5, 2017, Spike ordered a second Ink Master spin-off focusing on Season 8's female competitors which includes winner Ryan Ashley, and finalists Kelly Doty, Nikki Simpson and Gia Rose.
 A 10-episode second season was commissioned on November 17, 2017 that aired on March 27, 2018 on Spike's rebranded channel Paramount Network.
-However, Rose did not return for the second season, leaving just the trio of Malarkey, Doty, and Simpson.
+However, Rose did not return for the second season, leaving just the trio of Ashley, Doty, and Simpson.